vctls/docker_php_pdo_informix/README.md

 Base configuration files to generate a Docker container with PHP, Apache and PDO_Informix support.

+This is a proof of concept on how to compile and install PDO_Informix with the IBM Informix SDK.

+It provides a very crude web API to which you can send SQL queries and retrieve the results in JSON format.

+⚠ **WARNING: Queries are executed literally.
+This provides no security whatsoever.**

 ### Setup

+You can either pull the image from the [Docker hub](https://cloud.docker.com/repository/docker/vctls/php_apache_pdo_informix) or build it yourself as follows.

 1. Clone the project.